 Scrambler scrambles the data to reduce the probability of long sequences of 0s and 1s; see 29.6.9.1.

 LDPC encoder encodes the data to enable error correction.
-It pads the data with zeros to get an integer number of codewords and OFDM symbols; see 29.6.9.2.
+Data is padded with zeros to get an integer number of codewords and OFDM symbols; see 29.6.9.2.

 CID 3174